Beth Medrash Govoha

 Beth Medrash Govoha (בית מדרש גבוה, pronounced: Beis Medrash Gavo'ha. lit: "High House of Learning"; also known as Lakewood Yeshiva or BMG) is a Haredi Jewish Litvishe yeshiva in Lakewood Township, New Jersey.
 It was founded by Rabbi Aharon Kotler in 1943 and is the second-largest yeshiva in the world, after Mir Yeshiva in Jerusalem.
-As of 2025, it had over 9,000 students, between bochurim (unmarried members) and married with Kollel status.
+As of 2024, it had 9,657 students, between bochurim (unmarried members) and married with Kollel status.
 The principal Rosh yeshiva since 1982 is Rabbi Malkiel Kotler.
 Talmud and halakha studies in the institution are carried in the form of over 200 small groups, Chaburos, which consist of several students mentored by a veteran, each pursuing its own specific curriculum with an emphasis on individual learning.